rosegaray/Likesaver/README.md

 - A users table with "twitter_handle" as the primary key
 - 2 attributtes - the user's twitter auth and dropbox auth tokens

-Additionally, in order to make this site scalable I would need to integrate API Gateway to manage calls to the Twitter API.
+Additionally, in order to make this site scalable I would need to create an EC2 auto-scaling group and integrate API Gateway to manage calls to the Twitter API.

 ![Desired Architecture Diagram](final_architecture.png)